 Fiscal 2014 revenue results were \$281 million above budget expectations through the first half of the year, and in January 2014 the Commonwealth raised its revenue forecast for fiscal 2014 by \$403 million.
-Through April, tax revenues are \$121 million above the revised forecast, with income tax withholding and sales and use tax receipts both up 5.7% year-over-year (baseline) and overall tax collections up 5.2%.
-Although income tax final returns are below expectations, likely reflecting the ramifications of last year's income acceleration by taxpayers, this is more than offset by the overperformance in income tax withholding and corporate tax revenues.
+Through May, tax revenues were \$183 million above the revised forecast, with income tax withholding receipts up 5.7% year-over-year (baseline), the sales and use tax up 5.9%, and overall tax collections 5.3% above the prior year.
+Although income tax final returns are below expectations, as in many states reflecting the ramifications of last year's income acceleration by taxpayers, this is more than offset by the overperformance in income tax withholding and corporate tax revenues.
 These results incorporate the retroactive repeal of a computer and software services tax that was included in the enacted budget (estimated impact of \$161 million) and the reduction of the income tax rate to 5.2% from 5.25% effective Jan.
 1, 2014 that was triggered by recent revenue growth (estimated impact of \$65 million).

 Fitch believes that the Commonwealth retains significant flexibility to address budget underperformance and has repeatedly demonstrated its commitment to doing so.
 Strong revenue results in fiscal 2011, which saw 9.1% year-over-year baseline tax revenue growth, allowed for an increase in the stabilization fund balance to \$1.4 billion, up from \$670 million at the end of fiscal 2010.
 Recovery continued in fiscal 2012, albeit at a more modest pace, with a 3.5% baseline increase in tax collections; the stabilization fund balance grew further to \$1.65 billion.
 In fiscal 2013, scheduled draws were expected to lower reserve funding to \$1.3 billion at year-end.
 However, the stabilization fund ended the year with a higher \$1.56 billion balance.
-The current forecast assumes that this will drop to a still significant \$1.36 billion at the end of the current fiscal 2014, which would then be reduced modestly under the governor's proposed budget for fiscal 2015.
-The proposed budget assumes tax revenue growth of 4.9% in fiscal 2015, in line with the expected fiscal 2014 increase.
+The current forecast assumes that this will drop to a still significant \$1.36 billion at the end of the current fiscal 2014, which would then be reduced modestly in fiscal 2015.
+Estimated tax revenue growth is 4.9% in fiscal 2015, which begins on July 1.